mikeizbicki/cmc-csci040/project_05/README.md

     1. a link to this page should only be visible in your menu if the user is logged in
     1. the user must be able to enter whatever message body they want, but you will also need to store the user id of the user that created a message and the time the message was created
+    1. you will only get credit for this route if the message correctly shows up on the home route after creation

 ## Optional Tasks